 Since inception, we have incurred significant operating losses.
-Our net loss was \$82.7 million for the year ended December 31, 2019 and \$34.1 million for the six months ended June 30, 2020.
-As of June 30, 2020, we had an accumulated deficit of \$184.9 million.
+Our net loss was \$82.7 million for the year ended December 31, 2019 and \$53.1 million for the nine months ended September 30, 2020.
+As of September 30, 2020, we had an accumulated deficit of \$203.9 million.
 To date, we have primarily funded our operations through the issuance of common stock in a private placement and in our initial public offering, or IPO, the issuance of convertible preferred stock and convertible notes, an upfront payment received under the collaboration and license agreement with Acceleron Pharma Inc., or Acceleron, and an upfront payment received under the collaboration and license agreement, or the MyoKardia Collaboration Agreement, with MyoKardia, Inc., or MyoKardia.
 We have devoted substantially all of our financial resources and efforts to research and development, including clinical trials and preclinical studies.
 We are still in the early stages of development of our product candidates, and we have not completed development of any product candidates.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially as we:

-- continue our clinical development of losmapimod, including our ongoing Phase 2b and Phase 2 open label clinical trials for the treatment of FSHD, and our ongoing Phase 3 clinical trial for the treatment of COVID-19; - prepare for a planned Phase 1 clinical trial of FTX-6058; - advance clinical-stage product candidates into later stage trials; - pursue the discovery of drug targets for other rare diseases and the subsequent development of any resulting product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - scale up our manufacturing processes and capabilities, or arrange for a third party to do so on our behalf, to support our clinical trials of our product candidates and commercialization of any of our product candidates for which we may obtain marketing approval; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval; - acquire or in-license products, product candidates, technologies and/or data referencing rights; - make any milestone payments to affiliates of GlaxoSmithKline plc, or GSK, under our right of reference and license agreement with GSK upon the achievement of specified clinical or regulatory milestones; - · maintain, expand, enforce, defend and protect our intellectual property; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and our operations as a public company.
+- continue our clinical development of losmapimod, including our ongoing Phase 2b and Phase 2 open label clinical trials for the treatment of facioscapulohumeral muscular dystrophy, or FSHD, and our ongoing Phase 3 clinical trial for the treatment of COVID-19; - continue our clinical development of FTX-6058, including our ongoing Phase 1 clinical trial in healthy volunteers; - advance clinical-stage product candidates into later stage trials; - pursue the discovery of drug targets for other rare diseases and the subsequent development of any resulting product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - scale up our manufacturing processes and capabilities, or arrange for a third party to do so on our behalf, to support our clinical trials of our product candidates and commercialization of any of our product candidates for which we may obtain marketing approval; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval; - acquire or in-license products, product candidates, technologies and/or data referencing rights; - make any milestone payments to affiliates of GlaxoSmithKline plc, or GSK, under our right of reference and license agreement with GSK upon the achievement of specified clinical or regulatory milestones; - maintain, expand, enforce, defend and protect our intellectual property; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and our operations as a public company.